 Paleo?
 AIP?
 Who is this blog for, anyhow?

-This blog is for people on the autoimmune protocol (AIP) and paleo adventurers alike – we all face similar challenges when it comes to trail food (more below on that!).
-My recipes are AIP-based (AIP is stricter than basic paleo), and it’s easy to widen their scope to fit a regular paleo diet.
-The food prep, meal planning and trip ideas are useful for all of us.
-And for you strict AIP’ers, on the rare occasion I include a non-AIP ingredient, I’ll always make that clear and suggest a substitution if necessary.
+This blog is for people on the Autoimmune Protocol (AIP) and Paleo adventurers alike; we all face similar challenges when it comes to trail food (more below on that!).
+Most of my recipes are AIP-friendly (AIP is more restrictive than Paleo), and it’s easy to widen their scope to fit a Paleo diet.
+The food prep, meal planning, and trip ideas are useful for all of us.
+And for you strict AIP’ers, on the rare occasion I include a non-AIP ingredient, I’ll always make that clear and suggest a substitution if possible.

 The Three Aspects of This Blog:

-A major factor in my recovery has been the autoimmune protocol (AIP), a restricted version of the paleo diet that helps reduce inflammation and quells the effects of autoimmunity (AI).
-If you scoff at the concept of paleo, don’t go getting your panties in a bundle!
-Regardless of whether or not a paleo diet is what our ancestors ate, the AIP has proven to be fundamental in the recovery of growing thousands of autoimmune patients; the science is in, and it’s here to stay.
+A major factor in my recovery has been the Autoimmune Protocol (AIP), an elimination/reintroduction diet similar to Paleo (but more restrictive) that helps reduce inflammation and quells the effects of autoimmunity (AI).
+If you scoff at the concept of Paleo, don’t go getting your panties in a bundle!
+Regardless of whether or not a Paleo diet is what our ancestors ate, the AIP has proven to be fundamental in the recovery of growing thousands of autoimmune patients; the science is in, and it’s here to stay.

-The autoimmune protocol doesn’t allow the grains, legumes, nuts, seeds and dairy that are traditional staples of backcountry food.
-The paleo diet allows some nuts and seeds, but no grains, dairy or legumes.
-So, we face a unique challenge when planning food for the backcountry; throwing a pound of rice, some g.o.r.p. and a few pounds of cheese in the pack isn’t an option.
+The Autoimmune Protocol doesn’t allow the grains, legumes, nuts, seeds and dairy that are traditional staples of backcountry food.
+The Paleo diet allows some nuts and seeds, but no grains, dairy or legumes.
+So, we face a unique challenge when planning food for the backcountry; throwing a pound of rice, some g.o.r.p. (“good old raisins and peanuts”) and a few pounds of cheese in the pack isn’t an option.
 But we still need trail food that is:

 - Strong enough in protein, fat and carbs to fuel us